JulianEducation/CommandLineBasics/shell.md

 where `alice` is again a relative path.

-There are three "specially treated" path segments.
+There are also three "specially treated" path segments.

 `..` within a path refers to the *parent* directory of a path.